 The program is designed for students with strong quantitative backgrounds, including undergraduate courses in calculus and statistics.
 Students with an undergraduate degree in the Sciences, Technology, Engineering, or Mathematics (the "STEM" disciplines) are preferred, although students from other disciplines will be considered.
 Prior course work in Economics is not expected.
 Students are expected to complete an application, provide undergraduate transcripts (minimum expected GPA 3.0), and Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT) scores.
 Students with strong quantitative backgrounds, including current and former Purdue University undergraduate STEM majors, may request a waiver of the GRE/GMAT requirement.
 International students must provide evidence of English Proficiency.
 New classes are enrolled each August.
 Applicants are evaluated by a committee consisting of Economics faculty members and administrators.
-Applications should be submitted by June 10 to be assured consideration for admission to the fall (August) class.
-Applicants from students considering the combined Bs/MS degree program should occur prior to their completion of courses that can be counted toward the MS degree.
+Applications should be submitted by July 15 to be assured consideration for admission to the fall (August) class.
+Applicants from students considering the combined BS/MS degree program should occur prior to their completion of courses that can be counted toward the MS degree.
 To begin the application process, follow the instructions below.

 Admission to Purdue's Graduate School

 Go to the Purdue University's Graduate School website and click on the "Apply Now" button.
 Then click on the "create account" button.
 Note that once an account is created, you can return to this application site and log in using the user name and password that you have chosen to continue your application.
 To start an application, click on "Start New Application".
 The menu that will appear on the left provides a list of the various sections of the application to fill out.
 As noted below, some of these sections are not required for review of your application.